You typically perform the following tasks when configuring Citrix Provisioning servers in your farm.

-If you are setting up a remote Provisioning Server, or have special requirements, you will need to configure and start your Stream Services manually.
-The Configuration Wizard needs to be run on remote Provisioning Servers to insure that all settings are configured properly.
-Failure to run the Configuration Wizard may make it impossible for you to map a vDisk.
+If you are setting up a remote provisioning server, or have special requirements, you need to configure and start your Stream Services manually.
+Run the Configuration Wizard on remote provisioning servers to insure that all settings are configured properly.
+Failure to run the Configuration Wizard makes it impossible for you to map a vDisk.

 Rerunning the configuration wizard

-The Configuration Wizard can be used when updating the Stream Service if the IP address of your Provisioning Server changes.
-If you change your Provisioning Server’s IP address for any reason, simply re-run the Configuration Wizard and choose the new IP address when prompted to do so.
+The Configuration Wizard can be used when updating the Stream Service of the IP address of your provisioning server changes.
+If you change your provisioning server’s IP address for any reason, simply rerun the Configuration Wizard and choose the new IP address when prompted to do so.
 Completing the Configuration Wizard resets the appropriate IP addresses in the configuration and restarts the Stream Service.

 Starting and configuring the stream service manually

 After configuring the Stream Service, you must start the service for the change to take effect.
-It is highly recommended to set the service to start automatically each time a Provisioning Server boots.
+Citrix recommends setting the service to start automatically each time a provisioning server boots.

 The Configuration Wizard starts and configures the necessary services to start automatically.
 Use the instructions in this section.
 If you need to start and configure the services manually.

-The Stream Service needs to be started in order for the Provisioning Server to operate.
+Start the Stream Service in order for the provisioning server to operate.
 Start the following boot services if they have not yet been started:

 - BOOTP Service or PXE Service